 Paper Flower Bouquet

-What a beautiful gift to give for Mothers Day or any special occasion.
+What a beautiful gift this Paper Flower Bouquet would be to give Mom for Mothers Day or any special occasion.
 Its all that more special because it is made with loving hands.

 These paper flower bouquets can be made in two different sizes.
 For the larger bouquet, you need a larger piece of paper and a larger disposable cup.
 The smaller bouquet can be made using a standard 8.5″x 11″ paper and a dixie cup.